 Is it really an emergency?
-If not, you may pay less when you go to an urgent care center or your PCP for non-emergencies.
+If you don't need emergency services, you pay less when you go to an urgent care center or your PCP.

-✓ If you need emergency care, call 911 or go to the nearest emergency room.
+If you need emergency care, call 911 or go to the nearest emergency room.